Nazza1996/CSC1029-Java-Project/README.md

 # 👋 Introduction
-In the first year of my Computer Science degree, I completed a module on Object-Oriented Programming where I was tasked to individually develop a program for a fictional QUB photgraphy department.
+In the first year of my Computer Science degree, I completed a module on Object-Oriented Programming where I was tasked to individually develop a program for a fictional QUB photography department.
 This program organises a collection of images across a range genres to create and display albums.

 ---